Kåre Jostein Simonsen: Career

 His main career as a music teacher, he has held in Trondheim municipal Culture School.
 At this institution he founded accordion group Bajan in 1979.
 Bajan participated in several competitions and won several 1st Prices in chamber music and entertainment music.
 Here he also built up the only provision that exists in the Nordic countries for the instrument bandoneon.
 One result of this is building up the tango orchestra Tangueros del norte, established by Simonsen in 2003, with students from Trondheim Municipal Music School.
 Simonsen was musical director for Tangueros del norte until 2008.
-Simonsen otherwise has given its name to all the ensembles he has been the initiator or co-creator of Tango Conertino (initiated by Sveinung Lillebjerka, Ørnulf Lillebjerka and Kåre Simonsen), Quinteto Nidaros, Trio Troika, Cholo Tango Duet / Trio and Tangueros Del Norte.
+Simonsen otherwise has given its name to all the ensembles he has been the initiator or co-creator of Tango Concertino (initiated by Sveinung Lillebjerka, Ørnulf Lillebjerka and Kåre Simonsen), Quinteto Nidaros, Trio Troika, Cholo Tango Duet / Trio and Tangueros Del Norte.
 After 2008, the ensemble stood on its own as ensemble.

 Norsk tipping and Norwegian culture school advice "Drømmestipendet" is awarded to students of Simonsen five times including Tangueros del norte.

 Simonsen was in periods involved as musician at Trøndelag Teater and has participated in both radio - and television program.
 He has had performances with Oslo Philharmonic in Oslo, Trondheim Symphony Orchestra, Trondheim Soloists and the Nidaros Cathedral Choir in Trondheim, Norwegian Arctic Philharmonic Orchestra in Tromsø, Bodø Sinfonietta, Patriarch Choir of St. Basil in Bodø, Kristiansund Symphony Orchestra in Kristiansund and several smaller groups and ensembles.
 In 1994 he toured with Arja Saijonmaa in Finland, Sweden and Norway, in 2010 with the Swedish singer Lena Jinnegren with the tango concept Glow.
 The Composers Terje Bjørklund (Trondheim), Bertil Palmar Johansen (Trondheim) and Harald Sæther (Oppdal) has written music in commission to Simonsen.